hphelion/documentation/cloudos/develop.quickstart-intro.md

 <p style="font-size: small;"> <a href="/cloudos/develop/quickstart-intro">&#9664; PREV</a> | <a href="/cloudos/">&#9650; UP</a> | <a href="/cloudos/develop/quickstart-usecase1">NEXT &#9654;</a> </p>

-# HP Cloud OS API Quick Start - Introduction
+# API Quick Start - Introduction

 For developers, HP Cloud OS includes a REST API that allows you to interact programmatically with your clouds.